Alessandro-Gobbetti/Robotics-Maze-Solver/README.md

 ```bash
 /camera/image_processed
 ```
 This will yield the processed image that the camera is seeing.
 Please note that a Lua script had to be added to the Camera Sensor to get the processed image.
-This can be found in the file CameraSensorChildScript.lua in the root directory of this project.
+This can be found in the file `CameraSensorChildScript.lua` in the `resource` directory .

+## Example Videos
+In the 'resource/videos' folder, you can find some example videos of the robot navigating the maze using the proximity sensors and the camera.